Liberalism in South Korea: Introduction

 South Korean liberals have represented Korean victims of Japanese war crimes since the 1990s.
 They oppose any agreement or cooperation with Japan until the Japanese government issues formal apologies to Korean victims and demonstrate sincere reflections on the horrors of the Japanese occupation of Korea.
 President Moon Jae-in stated the human rights of victims are more important than relations between countries.

-South Korean liberals have a contradictory standard on international human rights violations.
-South Korean liberals are less critical of North Korea than conservatives and oppose the 'North Korean Human Rights Law' (북한인권법).
-However, South Korean liberals are more strongly opposed than conservatives to human rights violations in other authoritarian states (e.g., China, Myanmar, etc.) with the exception of North Korea.
-In 2021, Moon Jae-in government opposed Myanmar's military dictatorship and supported strong sanctions against Myanmar's military, but deliberately ignored North Korea's human rights violations.
-(This is related to the resistance-nationalist sentiment of South Korean liberals.)
-In 2022, the liberal Kyunghyang Shinmun newspaper criticized President Yoon Suk-yeol for ignoring the human rights issue of Xinjiang.

-South Korean major liberals mainly criticize mainstream conservatives, distancing themselves from any heritage and relationship with the military dictatorship, insist on political reform and the rule of law, supporting the foreign policy of reconciliation with North Korea.
-They are distinguished from progressives and cultural liberals.
-South Korea liberals tend to be socially conservative in LGBT rights, Disability rights, abortion and minority rights issues.
-(The socially conservative tendency of South Korean liberals is not traditional conservatism based on Confucianism, but is more influenced by Christianity.)
-They also tend to distance themselves from the (Including social democracy) "socialism" or fundamental "left-wing".
-Modern South Korean liberals tend to be more negative on immigration than the conservatives.
+Major South Korean liberals criticize mainstream conservatives, reject ties to the military dictatorship, demand political reform and the rule of law, and support North‑Korea reconciliation under the Sunshine Policy.
 Domestically, they advocated the reform of the monopoly of the large industrial conglomerates known as chaebols.
 They also proposed the curtailing of investigative powers of the prosecutor's office, with such powers transferred to the police, as they viewed them as powerful political tools.